 A claim for wrongful death can be made against persons and organizations, such as a business, that behave in a reckless or intentionally negligent manner.

-The car accident lawyers of Angell Law Firm are experts in personal injury law, which is the only kind of case they handle.
+The personal injur lawyers of Angell Law Firm are experts in personal injury law, which is the only kind of case they handle.